isaacMedina1/personalDrumlogs/_book/01-Diary.md

 ## Juni 2023 {-}

 Mo 26. _The Art of Bop Drumming_, Comp Example 2, licks 5 & 6, playing triplets as 16th notes in groups of inverted doubles `e &` and placing 8ths on the last 16th `a`.
-Steady _tumbao_ on bass drum.
+Steady _tumbao_ on bass drum. test

 ::: {#jun262023}
 :::